mendix/docs/content/en/docs/appstore/use-content/modules/mendix-feedback.md

 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

-{{% alert color="info" %}}
+{{% alert color="warning" %}}
 This document is for the Mendix Feedback module, compatible with Studio Pro 9.18.6 and above.
-{{% /alert %}}

-{{% alert color="warning" %}}
 If you are using the deprecated Mendix Feedback widget (compatible with Studio Pro 8.6.0 and above), see the [Legacy Mendix Feedback Widget Documentation](#legacy-feedback-docs) sections below.
-Mendix recommends using the newer Mendix Feedback module, as the deprecated Feedback widget will no longer receive regular updates.
-{{% /alert %}}

-{{% alert color="warning" %}}

-**This is the Mendix Feedback module, formerly the Mendix Feedback widget.**

 All [Mendix Feedback](https://marketplace.mendix.com/link/component/199/) widgets with versions lower than 8.4.0 are disabled as of October 1, 2022.
 If you are using one of these versions, [upgrade your current Mendix Feedback widget with the latest version of this module](#upgrade).

-The feedback provided via a widget version lower than 8.4.0 is no longer sent to the [Feedback](/developerportal/app-insights/feedback/) section page for your app in [Apps](https://sprintr.home.mendix.com/), but your app will keep working as usual.

-If you are using the [Native Mobile Resources](/appstore/modules/native-mobile-resources/) module (which includes another version of the Mendix Native Feedback widget), upgrade to version 3.5.1 or higher.

-If you are using the old Mendix Native Feedback widget, you might face some issues to receive feedback.
-To make use of [Feedback](/developerportal/app-insights/feedback/) in [Apps](https://sprintr.home.mendix.com/), Mendix recommends removing the server location value within the widget and keep it empty.

-In case of any questions, contact [Mendix Support](https://support.mendix.com/hc/en-us).
+Mendix recommends using the newer Mendix Feedback module, as the deprecated Feedback widget will no longer receive regular updates.
 {{% /alert %}}

 ## Introduction

 The [Mendix Feedback](https://marketplace.mendix.com/link/component/205506) module allows end-users of your application to directly submit feedback into your app.
-The module contains a feedback widget along with other files.
+The module contains a feedback widget along with the pages and necessary flows and a couple of examples.
 The feedback module is fully integrated with the [Feedback](/developerportal/app-insights/feedback/) page for your app in [Apps](https://sprintr.home.mendix.com/), where you can review feedback and convert it into [user stories](/developerportal/project-management/epics/planning/) to improve your app.

 {{< figure src="/attachments/appstore/use-content/modules/mendix-feedback/feedback-in-app.png" class="no-border" >}}